Siege of Bergen op Zoom (1814)

-The siege of Bergen op Zoom (8 March 1814), took place during the War of the Sixth Coalition between a British force led by Thomas Graham, 1st Baron Lynedoch and a French garrison under Guilin Laurent Bizanet and Jean-Jacques Ambert.
+The siege of Bergen op Zoom (the historian Gaston Bodart referred to it as the raid and engagement at Bergen-op-Zoom) took place on 8 March 1814 during the War of the Sixth Coalition between a British force led by Thomas Graham, 1st Baron Lynedoch and a French garrison under Guilin Laurent Bizanet and Jean-Jacques Ambert.
 The initial British assault force seized part of the defences, but a well-managed French counterattack compelled much of the assault force to surrender.
 Bergen op Zoom is a port in the Netherlands about 70 km south of Rotterdam and 40 km north of Antwerp in Belgium.

 Assault

 French General Guilin Laurent Bizanet had 2,700 soldiers in the garrison when, under cover of night and using local intelligence, Graham attacked.
 The French, however, were positioned well, and the population allied with them as they fought in the streets.
 The attacking British troops took heavy casualties.
 General Bizanet remained in control of Bergen op Zoom until a peace accord was signed.